zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     > **Note**: The app includes some code to wait between processing each log file to try to reduce the risk of a TPM rate limit being exceeded, and exception handling in case it happens anyway.
 If there is insufficient quota available in your subscription, the model may not be able to respond.

-1. Verify that the log files in the **log** folder are updated with resolution operation messages from the DevopsAssistant.
+1. Verify that the log files in the **logs** folder are updated with resolution operation messages from the DevopsAssistant.

     For example, log1.log should have the following log messages appended: